 computer performs calibration functions that previously had to be

 set manually.
 A closeup of its penumatic/hydraulic front end

 is shown below.

 MediaMedia from 2013 experiments are embedded in the media section of the research folder here.
 Older media clips are below:

 The first generation Robo-tic was shown on the Discovery Channel on their Planet Earth segment in Canada and Europe.
 It features Dennis Crump, but Barry Hammond, Justin Woulfe, and professors Dave Livingston, Jay Sullivan, and Jim Squire were also involved.
 It first aired on June 16, 2006.

 WSLS News 10 from Roanoke did a segment on the Tick Rover also.
 Jay Warren interviewed primarily Barry Hammond, but Dennis Crump, Justin Woulfe, and professors Dave Livingston, Jay Sullivan, and Jim Squire were also involved.
 It first aired on April 12, 2006.

 Lab test of the Generation III robot showing it's considerable torque and four-wheel steering.
 The slight pause you see when it encounters an obstacle is not because it is torque-limited, but rather because it is computing the correct amount of torque to apply to maintain a constant speed.
 It updates these calculations roughly one hundred times per second.

 Here the third generation robot is being demonstrated to the biology researchers at Old Dominion University on May 1, 2013.
-It is highly water-resistent, and the rain gave it no trouble.
+It is highly water-resistent; rain gave it no trouble.